Announcement Type: New Cooperative Agreement.

-Approximate Number of Awards: Pending the review and approval of successful proposals, the Bureau intends to make approximately one to four awards under this competition.
+Approximate Number of Awards: Pending the review and approval of successful proposals, the Bureau intends to make approximately one to six awards under this competition.

 III.
 Eligibility Information

-III.1.
-Eligible applicants: Applications may be submitted by public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 U.S.C.
-501(c)(3) including consortia of accredited U.S. community colleges, or other combinations of multiple community college campuses.
-Consortia must designate a lead institution to receive and administer the award.
+Applications may be submitted by public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 U.S.C.
+501(c)(3) that are consortia of accredited U.S. community colleges, or other combinations of multiple community college campuses.
+Applications must designate a lead institution to receive and administer the award.

-When cost-sharing is offered, it is understood and agreed that the applicant must provide the amount of cost-sharing as stipulated in its proposal and later included in an approved cooperative agreement.
-Cost-sharing may be in the form of allowable direct or indirect costs.
-For accountability, organizations must maintain written records to support all costs which are claimed as contributions, as well as costs to be paid by the Federal government.
+When cost sharing is offered, it is understood and agreed that the applicant must provide the amount of cost sharing as stipulated in its proposal and later included in an approved agreement.
+Cost sharing may be in the form of allowable direct or indirect costs.
+For accountability, you must maintain written records to support all costs which are claimed as your Start Printed Page 34621contribution, as well as costs to be paid by the Federal government.
 Such records are subject to audit.
-The basis for determining the value of cash and in-kind contributions must be in accordance with OMB Circular A-110 (Revised), Subpart C.23—Cost-Sharing and Matching.
-In the event that the minimum amount of cost-sharing as stipulated in the approved budget is not provided, ECA's contribution will be reduced in like proportion.
+The basis for determining the value of cash and in-kind contributions must be in accordance with OMB Circular A-110, (Revised), Subpart C.23—Cost Sharing and Matching.
+In the event you do not provide the minimum amount of cost sharing as stipulated in the approved budget, ECA's contribution will be reduced in like proportion.